MIBismuth/personal-webpage/website/content/posts/unconventional-typing-p1/index.md

 ### Why Colemak-DH

-Standard Colemak is supposedly more friendly to people wanting to switch than other popular options such as Dvorak, as it keeps most of QWERTY's letters, particularly the bottom left ones ( Z X C V ) often used for shortcuts.
+Standard Colemak is supposedly more friendly to people wanting to switch than other popular options such as Dvorak, as it keeps most of QWERTY's letters, particularly the bottom left ones ( `Z X C V` ) often used for shortcuts.
 The key improvement lies in repositioning the most frequently typed letters to the home row, making them more comfortable to type, along with a design that emphasizes rolling motions, where fingers move smoothly in quick, adjacent sequences across keys.

-While I did try it for a bit, I ended up feeling the D and H keys were not really optimal, requiring stretching the index finger.
+While I did try it for a bit, I ended up feeling the `D` and `H` keys were not really optimal, requiring stretching the index finger.
 I was not alone, and soon found Colemak-DH which fixes this issue.
 Perfect!

 ## Muscle Memory: Learning not to think

-If I was going to do this, it had to be done right: I was fixated on learning to type *proper way*.
+If I was going to do this, it had to be done right: I was fixated on learning to type the *proper way*.
 I had dabbled on touch typing back in high school and gotten pretty good at it, but over time I found myself becoming lazy with it and adopting a *mixed* typing style, where sometimes I would just hit a key with whatever finger I felt in that moment.
 That was not going to be an option moving forward.
 Switching layouts was the perfect excuse to also learn touch-typing once and for all.

 I used [keybr.com](https://keybr.com) during the first week or two to get the layout under my fingers.
 You can choose the layout you want to learn and the tool gradually introduces new letters after it feels you are up to it.
 I really liked it, very useful to learn touch-typing in general!